Walid-khaled/Regulation-and-Trajectory-Tracking-of-Flexible-Joint-Link/README.md

-## Feedback-Linearization-of-Flexible-Joint-Link
+## Regulation--and-Trajectory-Tracking-of-Flexible-Joint-Link
 Regulation and trajectory tracking of flexible joint link.
+State transformation and feedback linearization are applied.
 It is a solution of Assignment2 in Fundamentals of Robot Control course for ROCV master's program at Innopolis University.

 ---